official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 407. Without specific intelligence, the inspectors would not know where to look.

-137 JIC Assessment, 16 October 2002, ‘International Terrorism, The Current Threat from Islamic Extremists’.
+[^137]: JIC Assessment, 16 October 2002, ‘International Terrorism, The Current Threat from Islamic
-138 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^138]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-139 Minutes, 16 October 2002, JIC meeting.
+[^139]: Minutes, 16 October 2002, JIC meeting.
-140 JIC Assessment, 16 October 2002, ‘International Terrorism, The Current Threat from Islamic Extremists’.
+[^140]: JIC Assessment, 16 October 2002, ‘International Terrorism, The Current Threat from Islamic

 271